Casting Frequently Asked Questions

-We hold open auditions in New York City, and occasionally Chicago.
+We hold open auditions alternatively in New York City, Chicago, and occasionally in other Equity office cities.
 These are posted on the Actors Equity Casting Call page and on this webpage.
 Appointments are scheduled the day of by our Equity monitor and we cannot reserve anyone a time in advance.
 In addition we also hold Equity auditions for specific productions in New York, Chicago and Los Angeles depending on the needs of the production.
 Auditions are arranged through agent submissions and scheduled by a casting director in that city.

 How do I schedule an audition?

 - We begin taking audition appointments ONE MONTH prior to the audition date.

 - No auditions will be scheduled before that time.

 - We schedule auditions until all the time slots are filled.